-Business woman extraordinaire, Hilary Dixon, on helping the Brotherhood empower women17 February 2012
+Business woman extraordinaire, Hilary Dixon, on helping the Brotherhood empower women

 I’ve learnt so much from participating in the Stepping Stones program.
 I’ve learnt resilience is important, as well as optimism.
 It’s what keeps you going to break through any barriers.
 Sido has taught me so much and has reminded me of the value of friends, family and having fun.